kaijiang/kaijiang.github.com/source/about/index.markdown

 ---

 {% blockquote Sheldon Cooper, The Big Bang. %}
-Not some kind for nerd, I'm the king of nerds.
+Not some kind of nerd, I'm the king of nerds.
 {% endblockquote %}

 ## Summary